Chart Color Schemes

 Employment conditions in Romsey demonstrate exceptional strength compared to most Australian markets

-Workforce participation in Romsey is on par with Greater Melbourne's 64.1%.
+Workforce participation in Romsey is on par with Greater Melbourne at 64.1%.
 The dominant employment sectors among residents include construction, health care & social assistance, and education & training.
-Construction shows strong specialization with an employment share of 1.7 times the regional level.
-Conversely, professional & technical has lower representation at 5.4% versus the regional average of 10.1%.
+Construction shows particularly strong specialization, with an employment share of 1.7 times the regional level.
+Conversely, professional & technical services have lower representation at 5.4% compared to the regional average of 10.1%.

 Frequently Asked Questions - Employment